-The beam termination points such as the Faraday cup in front of the 1/4 cryomodule, apertures and beam dump will have additional local shielding in compliance with Radiation Control Department's assessment.
+The beam termination points such as the Faraday cup in front of the /4 cryomodule, apertures and beam dump will have additional local shielding in compliance with Radiation Control Department's assessment.

-During the transportation of the electron beam from the gun, whether in Tune mode or CW mode, there can be beam losses.
-This is especially true during commissioning with beam.
+During transport of the electron beam from the gun, whether in Tune mode or CW mode, there can be beam losses.
+This is especially true during initial commissioning with beam.
 The beam loss monitors (BLMs), will detect the beam losses and shutter the laser, terminating beam production.
 While this will protect the beam line from venting during CW operations, this can become a nuisance during beam tune up.
 The control system allows masking of the BLMs during Tune mode operations.
-Proper BLM response with a radioactive source is a requirement prior to their installation in the beam line.